Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Theoretical Framework

 \section{Theoretical Framework}

-Having established the biological principles of conditioning in the previous section, we now demonstrate how transformer attention implements these same computational principles in artificial neural networks.
-The key insight is that attention's queries, keys, and values directly map onto the conditioning paradigm: test stimuli, CS, and US.
-Just as biological conditioning requires separate CS and US pathways that converge through activity-dependent plasticity, attention employs distinct computational streams for keys (CS), values (US), and queries (test stimuli) that form dynamic associations through multiplicative interactions.
+We now show how transformer attention implements the conditioning circuit.
+The mapping is direct: queries, keys, and values correspond to test stimuli, CS, and US, and the three projections $\mathbf{W}_Q$, $\mathbf{W}_K$, $\mathbf{W}_V$ play the role of the separate CS, US, and probe pathways that converge through activity-dependent plasticity in biology.

-To make this mapping explicit, consider the neural circuit in Figure~\ref{fig1}.
-In the US pathway, an input stimulus $\mathbf{z}_j$ activates a population of neurons in the hidden layer through a fixed (e.g., genetically encoded) weight matrix $\mathbf{W}_V$, producing responses $g(\mathbf{z}_j\mathbf{W}_V)$ that directly drive downstream activity.
-In parallel, the CS pathway processes stimulus $\mathbf{y}_j$ through weights $\mathbf{W}_K$, generating hidden representations $f(\mathbf{y}_j\mathbf{W}_K)$.
-Initially, CS activation alone cannot trigger the US response.
-However, repeated CS-US pairing leads to Hebbian strengthening of connections between these pathways: $\Delta \mathbf{S} \propto f(\mathbf{y}_j\mathbf{W}_K)g(\mathbf{z}_j\mathbf{W}_V)^\top$.
-Once these associations form, a test stimulus $\mathbf{x}_i$ can activate the CS pathway through weights $\mathbf{W}_Q$, which then retrieves the associated US response through the potentiated connections $\mathbf{S}$, implementing the conditioned response.